 Somewhere in 2003 I became a Robbie Williams fan.
 I loved his music for a while and toured with him for ten shows of his ‘Close Encounters’ Tour in 2006 just because it felt like the right thing to do.
 In 2008 I lost interest, mainly because I didn’t like his latest album, but I don’t regret seeing all these shows when it mattered.
 I also saw many other concerts and I’ve been called crazy more often than not, but I’m loving it.

 If I speak Ill, please, humor me

 Just thought I’d try to make you see

 (Illusion & Dream – Poets of the Fall)

 During my stay in Robbie fandom I discovered a new band.
 My Finnish friends on the forum had told me about them and one sent me a few songs.
 When I first listened to these tracks I knew I was on to something, but it took a while to realize they had the power to turn my fan world upside down.

 The music of Poets of the Fall drew me in, but their amazing lyrics made me stay.
 Their songs became good company on my journey through this life, opening doors to new worlds.
 I first saw them live in September 2007 and was hooked right away.
 I knew I would go to see them again and again.

 When the album ‘Revolution Roulette’ came out it hit me like a ton of bricks.
 Nothing had moved me this much since ‘Darkness on the Edge of Town’ almost 20 years earlier.
 I immediately understood what these songs were about, felt a deep connection that I could not explain.
-The connection is still there, over ten years and almost 200 concerts later, deeper than ever.
-They never cease to amaze me and their latest album, ‘Clearview’ is yet another masterpiece and one the best they have released so far.
+The connection is still there, over ten years and over 200 concerts later, deeper than ever.
+They never cease to amaze me and their seventh studio album album, ‘Clearview’ is yet another masterpiece and one the best they have released so far.
 This band is here to stay, they make music that speaks to my soul.

 Crashing into Love